Sanjaichitra/copy-file/README.md

 End the program

 ## PROGRAM:
- # Program to find the word count
+ # python program for copying the contents from one file to another file.
  # Developed by: SANJAI S
  # Register Number: 212223230185